 if you have someone who has accepted stewardship (usually a family member) over the memorials you added.
 Please send in their member number.
 We will add a note to your member page stating the identity of the steward.
 You can have them email in after your passing and we will make sure that they have access to update the memorials.

-If you do not have a steward, then the management of your memorials may be passed on to the family members of the memorials that you have created.
-The family members can email the memorial numbers in (no more than five at a time) along with their relationship to the deceased and their member number, asking for a transfer of management.
+If you do not have a steward, then the management of your memorials may be passed on to close family members of the memorials that you have created.
+The family members can email the memorial numbers in (no more than five at a time) along with their close relationship to the deceased and their member number, asking for a transfer of management.
 [Top]

 What is the new Edit tab on my contributor page?